bardblue0821/bardblue0821/README.md

 </p>

 ### Hi there👋
-I'm monkupo, developing and operating WEB applications.
+I'm bardblue, developing and operating WEB applications.
 Mainly using the C/C++, Python, HTML/CSS/PHP for development.
 Currently interested in front-end development.
 Thank you, kupo!